-The North Sea is subdivided into three areas: southern, central and Northern.
+The North Sea is subdivided into three areas: southern, central and northern.

-The southern North Sea
+Southern North Sea

 Norway’s oil era started in earnest in the southern North Sea, with the discovery of Ekofisk in 1969.
 Ekofisk has now been producing for more than 45 years, and according to current plans, production will continue for another 40 years.
 There are still considerable remaining resources in this area.

-The central North Sea
+Central North Sea

-The first development in the area was the Frigg gas field, which came on stream in 1977 and produced for nearly 30 years until it was shut down in 2004.
-There is now considerable development activity around the Utsira High, where the fields Ivar Aasen and Johan Sverdrup are being developed.
+The first development in the area was the Frigg gas field, which came on stream in 1977 and produced for nearly 30 years, until it was shut down in 2004.
+Several fields in this area have recently started production or are under development.
 The Johan Sverdrup field is the fifth largest oil discovery ever made on the Norwegian shelf.
-A plan for development and operation (PDO) for Johan Sverdrup was submitted to the authorities in February 2015, and approved in August the same year.
-Production is expected to start towards the end of 2019.
+The field is being develop in several stages and the production is expected to start in the autumn of 2019.

-The northern North Sea
+Northern North Sea

 Troll is the cornerstone of Norway’s offshore gas production and will be the main exporter of Norwegian gas exports for several decades to come.
-Troll was also the field on the Norwegian shelf that produced most oil in 2015.
+Troll was also the field on the Norwegian shelf that produced most oil in 2016.

-The Norwegian Sea is twice as large as the North Sea, covering an area of 287 000 km2.
+The Norwegian Sea is twice as large as the North Sea, covering an area of 289 000 km2.
 This petroleum province has large gas reserves, and is less mature and less thoroughly explored than the North Sea.
 The only exception is the Halten Bank, where production started over 20 years ago.